TITLE: Student Resource Specialist

 PRINCIPAL ACCOUNTABILITIES (Includes some or all of the following)

-8. Perform related duties as assigned.
+8. Performs related duties as assigned.

 Work is typically performed in an office environment.
 Evening hours are required.
 Occasional weekend hours may be required.